-With an extensive library of podcasts for family caregivers available, your access to professional insight and inspiring personal stories is a click away.
+With an extensive library of podcasts for caregivers available, your access to professional insight and inspiring personal stories is a click away.
 Tune in to one of these sessions and you might hear a caregiving expert dispensing practical advice and emotional support in a smooth, reassuring voice.
 Another might feature a celebrity giving an interview about a personal experience with caregiving.
 The programs are distributed through a variety of platforms, including nonprofit organization websites, blogs and audio apps like iTunes and Stitcher.

-Blog Talk Radio is one notable site that provides a convenient central point of access to several podcasts about caregiving.
+Blog Talk Radio is one notable site that provides a convenient central point of access to several podcasts for caregivers.
 For example, Micheal Pope, CEO of Alzheimer’s Services of the East Bay in Oakland, California, hosts a program called Life is a Sacred Journey, with episodes like “How to Choose a Long-term Care Facility for Your Loved One” and “Keeping the Romance Alive When You’re the Caregiver to Your Spouse.”
 Denise Brown, founder of Caregiving.com, hosts Your Caregiving Journey, a portal to talk sessions like “How to Get a Break When Vacation Means Caregiving” and “Managing Difficult Caregiving Emotions at Work.”

 Jana Panarites hosts a weekly podcast called Agewyz, in which she often interviews experts and family caregivers.
 But one session, “After the Falls,” had Panarites doing a lunchtime interview with an 88-year old resident at the same rehab facility where her own mother is receiving treatment.
 Between bites, the elderly woman shares her life story, her favorite pastimes, her advice about aging and even her opinions of the presidential candidates.